La Selecta Sabores de Sinaloa – the Sinaloa deli with a fair trade touch.

 The Flavor Teller Shines a spotlight on tamales.

-By Maaike Hoekstra, owner and founder of Mazatlan’s original street food tour, Flavor Teller.
+By Maaike Hoekstra.[ Maaike is the owner and founder of Mazatlan’s original street food tour, Flavor Teller. ]

 “Para todo mal tamal, para todo bien… también!
-Translation: if things go wrong, have a tamal and if things go well… also have one!”
+Translation: if things go wrong, have a tamale and if things go well… also have one!”

 It’s the perfect ‘energy bar’ with its spongy corn dough, savory filling, wrapped in corn husk or banana leaves.
 Luckily, tamales are available all year round.
 But if you ask which celebration is connected to tamales, most people think it is Christmas or New Year’s Eve.
 True fact – most Mexican households will only make tamales during the holiday season when there is an army of family members (mothers, daughters, aunts and nieces) who can pitch in with the preparation.
 But there is a one day a year where tamales are the mandatory meal, which is Dia de la Candelaria on February 2nd.